oxinabox/DataDeps.jl/README.md

 #### But my data is dynamic
 Well how dynamic?
-If you are willing to tag a new relase of your package each time the data changes, then maybe this is no worry.
+If you are willing to tag a new relase of your package each time the data changes, then maybe this is no worry, but maybe it is.
-DataDeps.jl likes it if you provide a checksum for your data.
-If you don't warnings will be displayed to the user.
-(or if your checksum doesn't match, big warnings will be displayed, with an option to ignore).
-You can suppress this by giving `Any` instead of a checksum.

 But the real question is are you managing your data properly in the first place.
 DataDeps.jl does not provide for versioning of data -- you can't force users to download new copies of your data using DataDeps.
 There are work arounds, such as using DataDeps.jl + `deps/build.jl` to `rm(datadep"MyData", recursive=true, force=true` every package update.
 Or considering each version of the data as a different datadep with a different name.

 But maybe DataDeps isn't the solution for you.
 DataDeps.jl may form part of your overall solution or it may not.
 That is a discussion to have on Slack or Discourse maybe.
 Or in the issues for this repo.
 See also the list of related packages at the bottom

-The other option is that if your data a good fit for git, then you could add it as a `ManualDataDep` in `deps/data/MyData`.
+The other option is that if your data a good fit for git (being in the overlapping area of plaintext & small (or close enough to those things)), then you could add it as a `ManualDataDep` in `deps/data/MyData`.

 ## Usage for package developers